osg-htc/docs/docs/compute-element/troubleshoot-htcondor-ce.md

 #### Known Errors ####

+-   **(HTCondor batch systems only)** If you see the following error message:

+        Can't find address of schedd

+    This means that HTCondor-CE cannot communicate with your HTCondor batch system.
+    Verify that the `condor` service is running on the HTCondor-CE host and is configured for your central manager.

 -   If you have `D_ALWAYS:2` turned on for the job router, you will see errors like the following:

         06/12/15 14:00:28 HOOK_UPDATE_JOB_INFO not configured.